vacammar/redhat-EX188-certification-study/README.md

 - Remove `ex188-server:1.0.0` image from host
 - Restore image from `ex188-server.tar`
 - Verify that image is correctly restored
+- Push `ex188-server:1.0.0` image into `test` repository
-- Verify through you favorite browser, if the image `ex188-server:1.0.0` is present into remote repository.
+- Verify through you favorite browser, if the image `ex188-server:1.0.0` is present into remote `test` repository.